 The people of the far north, Dasnaach people

-I wish to start by bringing into light the forgotten tribe of Dasnach that inherits the boarder of Kenya, Ethiopia and Sudan around River Omo basin.
-The Dasnach are a primarily pastoralists in nature and they roam along the Kenya- Ethiopian boarder.
-Dasnach people rely on their goats and cattle which give them milk, and are slaughtered in the dry season for meat and hides.
-Due to the droughts that have affected their inhabiting area the Dasnach has turn to agro-pastoral activities where they grow corn and sorghum, they also practice fishing in lake Turkana also known as lake Rudolf.
+I wish to start by bringing into light the forgotten tribe of Dasnach that inherits the border of Kenya, Ethiopia, and Sudan around River Omo basin.
+The Dasnach are primarily pastoralists in nature and they roam along the Kenya- Ethiopian border.
+Dasnach people rely on their goats and cattle which give them milk and are slaughtered in the dry season for meat and hides.
+Due to the droughts that have affected their inhabiting area the Dasnach has turned to agropastoral activities where they grow corn and sorghum, they also practice fishing in lake Turkana also known as Lake Rudolf.
 Sorghum is cooked with water into a porridge eaten with a stew.
 Corn is usually roasted, and sorghum is fermented into beer.
-The Dasnach who herd cattle live in dome-shaped houses made from a frame of branches, covered with hides and woven boxes (which are used to carry possessions on donkeys when the Dasnach migrate.
+The Dasnach, the cattle herders live in dome-shaped houses made from a frame of branches, covered with hides and woven boxes (which are used to carry possessions on donkeys when the Dasnach migrate.
 The huts have a hearth, with mats covering the floor used for sleeping.

 Also Read: Marsabit-Lake Turkana Cultural Festival

 The upper-class people are mostly cattle keepers while the lower class, are people who have lost their cattle and their way of living.
 They live on the shores of Lake Turkana hunting crocodiles and fishing.
 Although their status is low because of their lack of cattle, the Dies help the herders with crocodile meat and fish in return for meat.